thebernardlim/vel0x.github.io/_drafts/2015-11-13-digraphs-and-trigraphs-in-c-c++.md

 ---
 layout: post
 title: Digraphs and Trigraphs in C/C++
-date: 2014-09-06 12:00:00
+date: 2015-11-13 12:00:00
 tags: [programming, C, C++]
 ---

-Recently a mention of the proposal to remove trigraphs from C++1z[^proposal] (the version after C++14) caught my eye.
-While I was aware of the existence of these, although I must admit that this was a recent encounter, many people were not.
-The best thing to do, I figured, was to explain about these old character sequences.
+Last year it was proposed that trigraphs be removed from C++17[^proposal].
+Trigraphs are one of those mythical creatures, that many have heard about, but few have seen.
+Unfortunately, or perhaps fortunately, depending on your viewpoint, the proposal passed and trigraphs will be removed in C++17[^removal].
+However, they will continue to work in older versions, as well as C99, and as far as I can tell, C11.

-Digraphs and trigraphs originated in ANSI C (although other languages may have had support for variants before this).
-They exist due to the difficulty of typing certain characters in various keyboard layouts and character sets.
+Digraphs and trigraphs originated in ANSI C (although other languages may have had support for variants before this), and exist due to the difficulty of typing certain characters in various keyboard layouts and character sets.
 The original spec decided that extra support was needed for the following characters:

+{% raw %}
     #\^[]|{}~
+{% endraw %}

 So what are trigraphs then?
 Trigraphs are an alternative method of representing these characters.
 Each trigraph begins with two question marks and is then